bbatsov/metaredux/_posts/2019-12-02-the-ultimate-calendar-for-geeks.md

 - Series
 ---

-*This post is part of the ["Meta Advent 2019"]({% post_url 2019-12-01-meta-advent-2019 %}) series.
-I've committed to writing a blog post here every day until Christmas.*
+*This article is part of the ["Meta Advent 2019"]({% post_url 2019-12-01-meta-advent-2019 %}) series.
+I've committed to writing a new blog post here every day until Christmas.*

 You know what's the most important thing during the Advent?
 You're totally right - that's having a good calendar where you can constantly check the time left until Christmas.